How Much Does it Cost to Wash a Load of Clothes in the UK?

 • 20°C: 0.25 kWh

-This data is from 2006, so it might be quite out of date as modern machines are more energy efficient.
+This data is from 2006, so it’s quite out of date since modern machines are much more energy efficient.
 Also, it looks at a 5 kg load of clothes, which is less than most washing machines can handle.

 However, it does offer a useful comparison of energy costs at different temperatures.